Favourited 402 times

-I took over a country house from my family and the plan is to set it up as a little eco hostel while running an organic farm.
-We produce organic hazelnuts, spelt, truffles, olive oil, hemp, artichokes and jams, we have a vegetable garden running all year round and many fruit trees.
+I took over a country house from my family and run an organic farm.
+We grow hazelnuts, spelt, truffles, olives, hemp, artichokes and much mores, we have a vegetable garden running all year round and many fruit trees.
 The place is surrounded by woodland and a river runs just hundred meters away.
-The house and surroundings are slowly shaping up, but being alone with just the help of a few friends once in a while, I am looking for a few people that want to spend the spring, summer and autumn here with me and give me a hand :-)
+The house and surroundings are slowly shaping up, but being alone with just the help of a few friends once in a while, I am looking for a few people that want to spend the autumn here with me and give me a hand :-)

 I will share all my knowledge regarding living on the land and different elements can be learned depending on the season and the work that needs doing.
 Work can go from beekeeping to olive trees pruning, from tending the growing hemp to preparing limoncello, from collecting wild edible vegetables to cooking the best lasagna ever.
 Moreover I have a 15 years experience in the media environment, and although I have decided to take a break, I certainly can share a few tips.